Democrats swarm industrial Iowa to prove they can beat Trump

-MOUNT PLEASANT, Iowa (AP) — Since their surprise loss to President Donald Trump in 2016, Democrats have struggled with how to regain territory that long supported the party before suddenly flipping to Republicans.
+MOUNT PLEASANT, Iowa (AP) — Since their surprise loss to Donald Trump in 2016, Democrats have struggled with how to regain territory that long supported the party before suddenly flipping to Republicans.
 Their answer could lie with voters like Martie Boyd.

-The 71-year-old retired insurance worker is a lifelong Republican who supported Donald Trump in 2016, but says she won’t do it again.
+The 71-year-old retired insurance worker is a lifelong Republican who supported Trump for president in 2016 but says she won’t do it again.
 Even better for Democrats, she lives in Danville, a tiny town in Des Moines County, one of 31 Iowa counties that backed Barack Obama in 2012 before switching to Trump.

 “I wish I hadn’t wasted my vote,” Boyd said Tuesday after watching Pete Buttigieg speak at Iowa Wesleyan University.
 “Not this time.
 I’m definitely caucusing for a Democrat and voting for one in the fall.”

-Note: This story has been corrected to show Dave Loebsack is a Democrat who represents Iowa’s 2nd Congressional District, not a Democratic state representative.